dabinkim-LGOM/dabinkim-LGOM.github.io/index.md

 <!-- NEWS -->
 ## 📰 News

-- 🔍 Read <a href="https://dabinkim-lgom.github.io/pub/Enhancing-Feature-Tracking-Reliability-for-Visual-Navigation-using-Real-Time-Safety-Filter/" target="_blank">the current post</a> about our recent work on the **safety-critical control for visual SLAM**.
+- Mar 2025 - 🔍 Read <a href="https://dabinkim-lgom.github.io/pub/Enhancing-Feature-Tracking-Reliability-for-Visual-Navigation-using-Real-Time-Safety-Filter/" target="_blank">the current post</a> about our recent work on the **safety-critical control for visual SLAM**.
-- Our paper is accepted for ICRA 2025.
+- Jan 2025 - Our paper is accepted for ICRA 2025.

 ---
 <!-- PUBLICATIONS -->